sandialabs/toyplot/docs/contributing.rst

 To add new tests or modify existing tests, edit `tests/tests.py`.

-Many of the tests function by comparing the SVG representation of a :class:`toyplot.Canvas` against a reference stored in `tests/reference`.
+Many of the tests function by comparing the SVG representation of a :class:`toyplot.canvas.Canvas` against a reference stored in `tests/reference`.
 These tests all end with a call to `assert_canvas_matches(canvas, "test-name")`, which compares the canvas to the file `tests/reference/test-name.svg`.
 The first time to you run a new test that uses :func:`assert_canvas_matches`, it